ministryofjustice/moj-design-system/README.md

+**This repository has been archived, please see [ministryofjustice/moj-frontend](https://github.com/ministryofjustice/moj-frontend) for all Pattern Library code, docs and conversation**

+---

 # MOJ Design System

 The MOJ Design System is one place for service teams to find styles, components and patterns for designing Ministry of Justice services.